MinghuiChen43/awesome-deep-phenomena/README.md

 - Image Synthesis with a Single (Robust) Classifier. [[paper]](https://arxiv.org/abs/1906.09453) [[code]](https://github.com/MadryLab/robustness_applications?)
   - Shibani Santurkar, Dimitris Tsipras, Brandon Tran, Andrew Ilyas, Logan Engstrom, Aleksander Madry. *NeurIPS 2019*
   - Digest: The crux of our approach is that we train this classifier to be adversarially robust.
 It turns out that adversarial robustness is precisely what we need to directly manipulate salient features of the input.
 Overall, our findings demonstrate the utility of robustness in the broader machine learning context.

+- Convergence of Adversarial Training in Overparametrized Neural Networks. [[paper]](https://arxiv.org/abs/1906.07916)
+  - Ruiqi Gao, Tianle Cai, Haochuan Li, Liwei Wang, Cho-Jui Hsieh, Jason D. Lee. *NeurIPS 2019*
+  - Digest:  This paper provides a partial answer to the success of adversarial training, by showing that it converges to a network where the surrogate loss with respect to the the attack algorithm is within theta of the optimal robust loss.

+- Lower Bounds for Adversarially Robust PAC Learning. [[paper]](https://arxiv.org/abs/1906.05815)
+  - Dimitrios I. Diochnos, Saeed Mahloujifar, Mohammad Mahmoody. *ISAIM 2020*
+  - Digest: We formalize hybrid attacks in which the evasion attack is preceded by a poisoning attack.
+This is perhaps reminiscent of "trapdoor attacks" in which a poisoning phase is involved as well, but the evasion phase here uses the error-region definition of risk that aims at misclassifying the perturbed instances.

 - Adversarial Robustness as a Prior for Learned Representations. [[paper]](https://arxiv.org/abs/1906.00945) [[code]](https://github.com/MadryLab/robust_representations)
   - Logan Engstrom, Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Brandon Tran, Aleksander Madry.